Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Aggressive

-These fish are picky eaters, which makes them more difficult to take care of.
+These fish are picky eaters, which makes them more challenging to take care of.
 They require live or frozen food in most cases.
-Your African Cichlids are likely going to want this food when it is introduced, so this will increase the maintenance of your aquarium overall.
+Your African Cichlids will likely want this food when it is introduced, which will increase the maintenance of your aquarium overall.

 8. Scavenger Catfish